 When we are feeling low, frightened, overwhelmed or fatigued, or a combination of these, we might not automatically think of exploring holistic therapy as a way of helping ourselves regain a sense of calm.
 Yet complementary therapists often hear stories of those who are so busy trying to ensure everyone else is okay, they forget to look after themselves.

-Taking care of ourselves is neither selfish not indulgent – it is an absolute must if we are to be capable of looking out for others.
-And it is crucial for us to get through the difficult and unsettling times we are coping with right now.
+Taking care of ourselves is neither selfish nor indulgent – it is an absolute must if we are to be capable of looking out for others.
+It is crucial for us to get through the difficult and unsettling times we are coping with right now.
 We all need a little ‘me time’.

 Top tips for wellbeing and self care

 Hospiscare Complementary Therapist Sarah Carter has provided these five quick yet powerful complementary therapy tips for Self Care:

 Pockets of time – When it comes to taking a breather, quality of time trumps quantity.
 You will be amazed at how consistent smaller breaks help raise energy levels and promote relaxation.
 Anxiety, panic and exhaustion are escalated by rushing around from task to task, so find short gaps in your daily routine to stand still, slow down your breathing and just STOP.

 Sleep hygiene – While getting a quality night of sleep can be difficult, there are a few things that can be done to help ease yourself into bed.
 For starters it is important to create an environment that will induce sleep, so reading a book, having a hot bath, a warm drink, dimming the lights and limiting your amount of screen time can help to let your body know it is time to settle down.